teklal/global-services/app/services/_basecamp/basecamp-facilities-mgmt_en.md

 ## Emergency Services

-1. Can facilitate all aspects of facility management with a mix of buildings (if available), tents and local equipment.
+- Can facilitate all aspects of facility management with a mix of buildings (if available), tents and local equipment.
-2. Can help locate suitable buildings (empty building, housing complex or a hotel that can be rented) for accommodation or offices and transition it into a field hotel, office area or operation center.
+- Can help locate suitable buildings (empty building, housing complex or a hotel that can be rented) for accommodation or offices and transition it into a field hotel, office area or operation center.

 ## Designed for

-1. Slow unset disasters
+- Slow unset disasters.
-2. Disasters where infrastructure has not been seriously damaged
+- Disasters where infrastructure has not been seriously damaged.

 ## Personnel